Recorder's Office - Mutual Commitment Registry

 What is the mutual commitment registry?

 This registry creates a way for Salt Lake City to recognize relationships of mutual commitment, support, and caring.
-By doing so, businesses that choose to do so can easily use the registry to determine eligibility for benefits.
+By doing so, businesses that choose can easily use the registry to determine eligibility for benefits.

 Declaring a Mutual Commitment